 - to provide a friendly presence to those in need.

 They are a group of some 35 women and men, who serve as welcomers on a regular basis.
 If you would like to find out more about this ministry, please contact the Precentor, the Revd Canon Heather Patacca.

 The Flower Guild was formed in 1981 to provide flower arrangements in the Cathedral, to the glory of God.
 This dedicated group of volunteers provide a magnificent display for weekly Sunday services, and also where needed for festivals, State Funerals and weddings.

-Floral Art workshops are usually held once a year and training sessions for new members are provided and two to three meetings per year.
+Floral Art workshops are usually held once a year and training sessions for new members are provided.

 Society of Bellringers